asjadnaqvi/DiD/README.md

+# Preamble

-This is sort of a working literature review document
+This is sort of a working literature review document to follow what is currently going on in the field with regards to Difference-in-Difference (DinD), Two-way Fixed Effects (TWFE), dealing with heterogenous treatments, and how to correct for biases arising from them.

-#What is the hell is going on?
+I am not an expert on this topic but this method has a fairly universal application.
+I am myself currently working on several different applications of this topic.
+At this time of writing this document, my own current strategy is to put papers on hold for the time being and see how the literature is developing.
+Several papers are coming out in the next months or so that will also be discussed here.

+# Background

 In econometrics a canonical model is the difference-in-difference estimator of the following type: